 On behalf of the Board, I would like to extend my sincere appreciation to the Group's management and staff for their commitment, contribution and dedication.
-I would also like to express my deep gratitude to all of our business partners, customers, suppliers, bank enterprises and the shareholders of the Company (the "Shareholders") for their continuous support.
+I would also like to express my deep gratitude to all of the Group's business partners, customers, suppliers, bank enterprises and the shareholders of the Company (the "Shareholders") for their continuous support.

-Chuang Chun Ngok Boris
+Chuang Chun Ngok Boris Chairman

-Chairman

-Hong Kong, 23 March 2020
+Hong Kong, 23 March 2021